This post contains affiliate links. See my disclosure policy here.

 Orange Zest: This is the outer, colored layer of an orange’s peel that’s finely grated or shaved to add bright, aromatic citrus flavor.

-Cinnamon Stick: This is a rolled strip of dried inner bark from the cinnamon tree that’s known for its warm, sweet-spicy aroma and flavor.
+Cinnamon Stick: This is a rolled strip of dried inner bark from the cinnamon tree that adds a warm, sweet-spicy aroma and flavor.

 Citric Acid: This is a naturally occurring organic acid that’s found in citrus fruits and is commonly used as a flavoring agent, preservative, and pH regulator in foods and beverages.